The Jewish Holidays: A Complete Guide for Conversion Candidates

 Frequently Asked Questions

-Why do some holidays last one day in Israel and two days in the diaspora?
+Why do some holidays last two days in diaspora and one day in Israel?

-This originates from uncertainty about the exact date of the new moon before a fixed calendar was established.
-To be safe, diaspora communities observed an extra day.
-Israel and Reform communities generally observe one day; Orthodox and Conservative diaspora communities observe two.
+This custom dates back to pre-fixed calendar times, when there was uncertainty about the exact date of the new moon.
+For safety, diaspora communities observed an extra day (Yom Tov Sheni shel Galuyot).
+Israel and Reform communities generally observe one day; Orthodox and Conservative diaspora communities observe two days.

 Observance customs vary by Jewish movement and community.
 This guide presents mainstream traditional practices while noting significant variations where they exist.